smetana/tipy/README.md

 ## Convention over Configuration

-Tipy follows "Convention over Configuration" paradigm therefore you have to maintain only one small config file for database connection
+Tipy follows "Convention over Configuration" paradigm therefore you have to maintain only one small config file for database connection.

 ## API and Documentation